openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/metrics.rst

 The V2 server REST API call returns all records stored within the expiry period with their respective record times in ``h_timestamp``, and most recent = last entry.
+You can restrict the results by time by adding the ``since`` request parameter.
 Field ``h_data`` contains the JSON encoded metrics dump, so needs to be parsed via ``JSON.parse()`` or the respective client platform variant.